-We are pleased to announce the launch of Round 2 of the charity-funded research fellowships which is open for submissions between 30 January and 31 March 2020.
+We are pleased to announce the launch of Round 2 of the charity-funded research fellowships which is open for submissions until 7 July 2020.

 The Trust is committed to supporting the training and development of staff at our hospitals so that they can carry out pioneering and world-class research into heart and lung diseases.